 This document describes how to enforce security policies on Anthos clusters.
 It includes an overview of how and why you enforce policies, and it describes the Google Cloud controls that you use for this task.

 The document is part of a series of security blueprints that provide prescriptive guidance for working with Anthos.
+For more information about these blueprints, see Anthos Security Blueprints: Frequently asked questions.

 You apply policies to your clusters to ensure that your security guardrails and compliance requirements are met.
 After you apply policies, you need to ensure that they are enforced and that the settings in your Anthos clusters adhere to the policy configurations that you've specified.